AgriTechLLC/VBC-HUB/README.md

 To stay within LegiScan's API quota limits:

-- In-memory caching of API responses (can be replaced with Redis in production)
+- Redis-based caching of API responses with in-memory fallback
-- Tracking of monthly API usage
+- Persistent monthly quota tracking with automatic alerts
 - Only fetching details for bills that have changed
-- Environment variables for configuring cache duration
+- Configurable cache duration with TTL for automatic invalidation

 ## Getting Started